storybookjs/marko/docs/workflows/build-pages-with-storybook.md

 Teams at the BBC, The Guardian, and the Storybook maintainers themselves build pure presentational pages.
 If you take this approach, you don't need to do anything special to render your pages in Storybook.

 It's straightforward to write components to be fully presentational all the way up to the screen level.
 That makes it easy to show in Storybook.
 The idea is you then do all the messy “connected” logic in a single wrapper component in your app outside of Storybook.
-You can see an example of this approach in the [Data](https://www.learnstorybook.com/intro-to-storybook/react/en/data/) chapter of Learn Storybook.
+You can see an example of this approach in the [Data](https://storybook.js.org/tutorials/intro-to-storybook/react/en/data/) chapter of the Intro to Storybook tutorial.

 The benefits: